tkurtbond/tkurtbond.github.io/posts/2009/09/02/wanderlust-apel-semi-and-flim-development/index.rst

 universe of FOSS [#foss]_ development in Japan [#china]_, and every so often things from that universe just appear in the Western FOSS universe as mysterious foreign objects.
-Ruby seems to have made a solid connection between the universes, but many others less approachable.
+Ruby seems to have made a solid connection between the universes, but many others are less approachable.

 Wanderlust development and the development of the emacs packages that